Children of Paradise: Plot summary

-Several years later, Frédérick has become famous as the star of the Grand Theatre.
-A man about town and a spendthrift, he is covered with debts – which doesn't prevent him from devastating the mediocre play in which he currently has the main role by exposing it to ridicule in rehearsal and then playing it for laughs, rather than straight melodrama, on opening night.
-Despite achieving a smashing success, the play's three fussy authors are still outraged and challenge him to a duel.
+Several years later, Frédérick is the star of the Grand Theatre.
+A man about town and a spendthrift, he is burdened with debts – which don't prevent him from devastating the mediocre play in which he currently has the main role by exposing it to ridicule in rehearsal and then playing it for laughs, rather than straight melodrama, on opening night.
+Despite achieving a smashing success, the play's three fussy authors are outraged and challenge him to a duel.
 He accepts and when he returns to his dressing room, Frédérick is confronted by Lacenaire, who apparently intends to rob and kill him.
 However, the criminal is an amateur playwright and strikes up a friendship with the actor instead.
 He and Avril serve as Frédérick's seconds the next morning, when the actor arrives at the duel dead drunk.

 Baptiste is enjoying even greater success as a mime at the Funambules.
 When Frédérick goes to a performance the day after surviving the duel, he is surprised to find himself in the same box as Garance.
 His old flame has returned to Paris after having travelled throughout the world with the Count de Montray, who has kept her these several years.
 She has been attending the Funambules every night incognito to watch Baptiste perform.
 She knows she has always been genuinely in love with him.
 Frédérick suddenly finds himself jealous for the first time in his life.
 While the feeling is highly unpleasant, he remarks that his jealousy will help him as an actor.
 He will finally be able to play the role of Othello, having now experienced the emotions which motivate the character.
 Garance asks Frédérick to tell Baptiste of her presence, but Nathalie, now Baptiste's wife, is first informed by the spiteful rag-man Jéricho.
 She sends their small son to Garance's box to mortify her with their family's happiness.
 By the time Frédérick alerts Baptiste and he rushes to find her, the box is empty.